fense37/OceanEddiesScan/README.md

 # OceanEddiesScan
-# Your good friend to scan an eddy
+# Your good friend to scan eddies in sea surface height field
 based on the Chelton SSH method(Chelton et al., 2011)